iStokee/ridctl/docs/USAGE.md

 - If `-IsoPath` is omitted, the command can launch the ISO helper.
 - With `-WhatIf`, clone and VMX edits are printed (dry‑run).
 With `-Confirm`, you are prompted before applying.

+From the host menu, choose `2) Create new VM`.
+The flow pre-fills values from your saved defaults and you can press Enter for all prompts to get a working example:
+- Name: defaults to `rid-YYYYMMDD_HHMM`
+- Destination: suggests `Join-Path VmDefaults.DestinationBase <Name>` (e.g., `C:\VMs\<Name>`)
+- CPU/Memory/Disk: prompts show `[default]` values from `VmDefaults`
+- Method: defaults to `VmDefaults.Method` (`auto`, `vmcli`, or `vmrun`)

 ## Virtualization Readiness

+When the host menu opens, a readiness banner summarizes whether VMware Workstation is installed and if virtualization is ready or conflicted.
+Use `Test-RiDVirtualization -Detailed` for a deeper breakdown.

-Use `Test-RiDVirtualization [-Detailed]` on the host to verify that VMware Workstation can run VMs:
+Use `Test-RiDVirtualization [-Detailed]` on the host to verify readiness:

 - Checks: CPU VT support and enabled state; Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform; Hyper-V hypervisor active; hypervisor present now; Windows Sandbox; Core Isolation/Memory Integrity (HVCI); Device Guard/VBS; WSL (informational).
-- Exit codes: 0 = Ready; 1 = Conflicted (features enabled that may block VMware); 2 = Not ready (CPU/BIOS).
+- Exit codes: 0 = Ready; 1 = Conflicted (features enabled that may block VMware); 2 = Not ready (CPU/BIOS) or VMware Workstation missing.
 - Detailed view prints conflicts (or “None”), any reasons for “Not Ready,” and raw values for transparency.
 - Next steps: A single line summarizes actions to disable conflicts (e.g., disable Hyper-V/Platform features, set `bcdedit /set hypervisorlaunchtype off`, turn off Memory Integrity); most changes require a reboot to take effect.
+If VMware Workstation is not detected, install it first.

 ## ISO Helper (Automated via Fido)